coders51/rabbitmq-amqp-js-client/README.md

-# [WIP] RabbitMQ AMQP 1.0 JavaScript Client
+# RabbitMQ AMQP 1.0 JavaScript Client

-# NOT READY FOR PRODUCTION - The client is HEAVILY work in progress.
+This library is meant to be used with RabbitMQ 4.0. </br>
+Suitable for testing in pre-production environments.
+The public API(s) could change.

 [![Build Status](https://github.com/coders51/rabbitmq-amqp-js-client/actions/workflows/main.yml/badge.svg)](https://github.com/coders51/rabbitmq-amqp-js-client/actions)

-This library is meant to be used with RabbitMQ 4.0.

 # Table of Contents